Ideas to help your child play and learn

 Drawing and painting

 Firstly, show your child how to hold the crayon or paintbrush.
-If you don't have paper, you can use the insides of cereal boxes or old envelopes that have been cut open.
+If you do not have paper, you can use the insides of cereal boxes or old envelopes that have been cut open.

 Use socks and envelopes to make hand puppets.
 Draw faces on them or stick things on to make your own characters.
 Get the puppets to "talk" to each other, or to you and your child.